PentiaLabs/generator-helix/readme.md

 > yo helix:add [ProjectName]

+### Extending the add generator

+To extend the add generator create a folder in solution root called helix-template.
+All files in the folder are copied to the project folder using the copyTpl function in yeoman.
+This means that if you need to inject the data from the generator to your files you can use the variables like this.

+> <%= layerprefixedprojectname %>

+**Variables**
+* layerprefixedprojectname
+* projectname
+* projectguid
+* layer
+* target

+The one special case is that if you have a file called _project.csproj in the folder it will copy it and then rename it to the correct Project name.
+This way you can create your own project file that matches your specific needs.

 ## Contributing

 We love it if you would contribute! **Please read our [contributing guide](CONTRIBUTING.md) if you're looking to help us out.**